-So, given the upheaval of 2020, this is the ideal time for property managers to take the pulse of their communities.
+So, given the upheaval since the start of the pandemic, this is the ideal time for property managers to take the pulse of their communities.
 How are your residents doing?
 What are you doing right?
 How could you improve your apartment community?

 Think things through.

 Writing the resident survey is actually the last step.
 Before getting into that part, ask yourself why you want to do a survey in the first place.
 Some reasons could include:

 - Getting feedback on apartment amenities and other community features

 - Measuring resident engagement

 Next, identify a clear objective for your resident survey and what you plan to do with the data.
 Here are some questions to consider: